chand1012/Discord-Quick-Meme/README.md

 - Type `!news`, `!joke`, or `!meme` followed by a subreddit name (without the r/) to pull a random top post from that subreddit.
 Example: `!joke meanjokes`
 - If the meme or joke is nsfw, it will not be used on a regular channel.
 The channel must have `nsfw` in the title to allow for the post to go through.
 If the bot cannot find a SFW post on the subreddit given, it spits out an error.

+## Support
+If any support is needed, please post an Issue on the Issues page.

 ## Dependencies
 - discord.py rewrite found [here](https://github.com/Rapptz/discord.py/tree/rewrite).